 Looking for an elegant dessert to make for a special occasion?
 These Almond Nougatine Spoons filled with Chocolate Ganache are the way to go!
 With the perfect ratio of crunchy to creamy ganache these treats are to die for.

-When I host parties I oftentimes can’t decide on just one dessert recipe, so I end up making several things which I like to serve as small bites.
+When I host parties I oftentimes can’t decide on just one dessert recipe, so I end up making several things that I like to serve as small bites.
 I have an entire cupboard shelf full of mini bowls and cups along with tiny spoons and forks.
 On many occasions, I even create my own little serving vessels out of chocolate or cookies.

 Luck was on my side, although I didn’t win, the maker of these kits contacted me and asked if I’d like to give an Edible Spoon Making Kit a try.
 Of course, I jumped at the chance.
 The day I took to the kitchen to create this recipe, I was like a mad scientist trying out everything I could think of to make edible spoons using these kits.
-After an afternoon of cooking and eating (way too much) I settled on my favorite edible spoons – Almond Nougatine Spoons topped with Chocolate Ganache.
+After an afternoon of cooking and eating (way too much), I settled on my favorite edible spoons – Almond Nougatine Spoons topped with Chocolate Ganache.

-Today’s recipe utilizes an edible spoon making kit, and all, yes I mean all, of my readers will have the opportunity to enter to win one of these kits.
+Today’s recipe utilizes an edible spoon-making kit, and all, yes I mean all, of my readers will have the opportunity to enter to win one of these kits.
 I’m giving three away!
 See the giveaway details after the recipe.

 Almond Nougatine Spoons (Makes 15-20 spoons)

 4 ounces raw blanched almonds

 4 tablespoons butter, cut into small pieces

 1/4 cup granulated sugar

 small heavy bottom saucepan